 Number of Students

-At least two years of college-level Russian or the equivalent.
+- Completion of advanced Russian (Russian 44), or the equivalent.